VernonGrant/Emacsify/README.md

 ## Next Up

-- Motion commands needs to be redone.
-- (ctrl+x left) go to previous file in group.
-- (ctrl+x right) go to next file in group.
-- (ctrl+tab) display available auto completions.
 - (C-x C-o) delete blank lines around point.

 ## Known Issues

-- Using (Alt+b) does not move via word in vscode, this makes things slow.
+- Some key combinations can not be bound. see: https://github.com/microsoft/vscode/issues/41024
+    - alt+p
+    - alt+n
+    - alt+u
 - When killing a region selection with (ctrl+k), the region selection does not automatically disable.
 - When commenting out an selected region, the region selection does not automatically disable.
-- Keybindings (alt+p) and (alt+n) can not currently be bound, see: https://github.com/microsoft/vscode/issues/41024
-- Capitalization skips words, requires custom implementation.
 - When pressing the undo keybinding (ctrl+/) there is a beep sound, related to electron.